voxel51/fiftyone-teams-app-deploy/helm/docs/expose-teams-api.md

 Add a Second Host to the Ingress Controller

-1. Update the existing TLS certificate for the new host
+1. Create or update TLS certificate for the new host by either
+    1. Obtaining a new certificate for the new host
+    1. Updating an existing certificate by adding the new host to the list of Subject Alternative Names (SAN)
 1. Add a new DNS entry for the new host to route to the Ingress
 1. Update `values.yaml`
     1. Set `apiSettings.dnsName` to the hostname to route API requests to